 By the way: The blindness of climate scientists to the social dimension does currently decline considerably.
 The IPCC mitigation report, for example, pays considerable attention to the carbon intensity of the lifestyle of elites.
 Modi paved that way in Glasgow with his "Lifestyle for environment" speech.

 But if we are so close to a crash that the repair option ‒ which is increasingly prominent in (inter)national emission reduction plans ‒ is nothing short of a suicide belt, and we should therefore put that option out of our minds, then we must diligently try to find another common narrative.
 That will take some searching.
-Because, although there are more and more calls for it (see Kevin Anderson at t=8 min), there is not really a shared plan B on the table.
+Because, although there are more and more calls for it (see Kevin Anderson at t=8 min: or this analysis in which technological salvation is called into question and an emergency halt to emissions is called for), there is not really a shared plan B on the table.
 Let alone in the hearts, and that's what it's all about, of course.
 The gap between business-as-usual, green growth, and back-to-basics advocates is, now that things are getting heated, widening rather than narrowing.
 So where to start?

 We all know that if you really want to transform the way you deal with something or someone, there is only one way to go: start deep quarelling.
 Now that we really have to limit each other's emissions in the short term in order to prevent the temperature from rising any further, we will have to penetrate deeper into each other's annoyances and causes of distrust by means of very direct confrontations, in order to outline new laws for our economic conduct.
 In confrontations, deep inhibitions are stirred up and expressed.
 A deeper rapprochement and mutual involvement than merely ideas can be the result.